-- Role and responsibilities of the surgical ICU director and/or co-director - Protocols/pathways and PI initiatives specific to the care of the injured patient - Evidence of board certification or board eligibility
+- Role and responsibilities of the surgical ICU director and/ or co-director - Protocols/pathways and PI initiatives specific to the care of the injured patient - Evidence of board certification or board eligibility

-4.17 ICU Physician Coverage-TYPE I
+4.17 ICU Clinician Coverage - TYPE I

-In Level I and II trauma centers, the ICU must be staffed with physicians who are continuously available within 15 minutes of request and whose primary responsibility is to the ICU.
+In Level I and II trauma centers, the ICU must be staffed with clinicians who are continuously available to respond at bedside within 15 minutes of request.

-Physicians include residents, fellows, or attendings.
+Coverage may be provided by physicians (residents, fellows, or attendings) or APPs.